Jake McCarthy Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA across all MLB pitching staffs (3.69).
+- The Braves have a 3.68 team ERA that ranks fifth among all league pitching staffs.

-- Braves pitchers combine to surrender 51 home runs (0.9 per game), the second-fewest in baseball.
+- The Braves give up the second-fewest home runs in baseball (51 total, 0.9 per game).

+- Strider (5-2) gets the starting nod for the Braves in his 12th start of the season.
+He's put together a 3.11 ERA in 63 2/3 innings pitched, with 106 strikeouts.

-- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- In his last time out on Sunday, the righty threw six innings against the Philadelphia Phillies, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.